-Top reported channels used to involve children in decision making about humanitarian assistance as
+Top reported channels used to involve children in decision making about humanitarian assistance as reported by % of children:2

 IMPACT OF EXTERNAL FACTORS TO CHILDREN

 A considerable proportion of children and caregivers (78%) reported perceiving that there were some situations that would have negative impacts to children if they occurred.
 The most commonly reported situations were COVID-19 and camp closure.